-Seeking to change the course of an $670 Million government agency, one citizen provides a “briefing” to address the substantial harm to airport neighbor communities resulting from airplane noise and emissions - during public comment, two minutes at a time, over a ten month period.
+Seeking to change the course of an $670 Million government agency, one citizen seeks to “brief” five elected officials making a choice between untethered economic growth and harm to humans and the environment that results from airplane noise and emissions - all during public meeting comments, two minutes at a time, over twelve-months.

 Getting started?
 Here's the transcript for Episode 1.

 EPISODE 1 – THE BRIEFING YOU SHOULD HAVE HAD